Fishest/school/544/README.rst

 Class Interface
 ------------------------------------------------------------

-The interface to the class project includes two things:
+The interface to the class project includes two things (which are included in the contrib directory):

 * preference files